buildpacks/rfcs/text/0000-offline-buildpackages.md

 To enable buildpackages to reference asset packages, we define a new buildpackage label,`io.buildpacks.buildpackage.assets`.

-The contents of this label will be a `json` object that contains a list of data describing an asset package.
-This will allow the platform to make decisions about pulling in asset packages before a build.
+The contents of this label will be a `json` with a list of data describing each asset package.
+This will allow the platform to make decisions about which assets to pull before a build.

 The format of this object will be as follows:

 A top level `assets` field listing possible asset packages.
-Each entry in the `assets` field will list the `name`, the asset image `sha256`, an alternative `id`, as well as `layers` field whos contents will be identical to the `io.buildpacks.asset.layers`  label on the associated asset package.
+Each entry in the `assets` field will list the `name`, the asset image `digest`, an alternative `id`, as well as `layersDiffIDs` field with contents identical to the `io.buildpacks.asset.layers`  label on the associated asset package.

 ##### Buildpackage Label
 [buildpackage-label]: #buildpackage-label